 Qualified borrowers must be an existing small business corporation, sole proprietorship, partnership, or association with less than 500 full-time employees, after-tax profit of less than $500,000, and a demonstrated ability to repay the loan.

 See Loans for trichloroethylene reduction web page for eligibility requirements, loan terms, and application form.

 The Environmental Assistance (EA) loan program accepts applications on a continuous basis.
 Loans are awarded throughout the calendar year, based on the availability of program funds.
 Visit the program Web page for application forms, reference documents such as Frequently Asked Questions, and links to applicable statutes and rules.

 The Clean Water Partnership (CWP) program is now accepting loan applications from local governmental units interested in receiving zero-percent-interest loans to lead a nonpoint source pollution control project for protection or restoration of Minnesota’s water bodies.
 Application can be submitted at any time.
 Currently there is no deadline for submittal of an application.
-A total of $15 million is available for fiscal years 2019 and 2020 (maximum loan of $2 million per project).
+Over $5 million is available for fiscal year 2021 (maximum loan of $1 million per project).

-MPCA provides low-interest loans to small businesses for capital equipment purchases that help the company meet or exceed environmental regulations, and costs associated with the investigation and cleanup of contaminated sites.
+MPCA provides loans to small businesses at zero percent interest for capital equipment purchases that help the company meet or exceed environmental regulations, and costs associated with the investigation and cleanup of contaminated sites.
 Common benefits include a healthier workplace, lower waste disposal bills, and reduced regulatory obligations.
 Projects that go beyond compliance may result in simpler permits and cost savings, and are highly encouraged.